-Students with a cumulative grade point average from a previous institution that is less than a 2.0 on a 4.0 point scale will be reviewed by BCCC.
+Students with a cumulative grade point average from a previous institution that is less than a 2.0 on a 4.0 point scale will not be reviewed by BCCC.
 Any course with a grade of C or better will be accepted.
 Exception: BCCC will accept credits in which a grade of D is earned for general education courses from a student with a minimum cumulative grade point average of 2.0 on a 4.0 point scale from a regionally accredited Maryland public institution.
 BCCC will convert transferable courses taken at institutions that operate on a quarter system to semester credit hours.
 Quarter hours are multiplied by 2/3 to equal semester credit hours.
 Transfer credit cannot be awarded for a course if credit has already been earned at BCCC.
 In some cases, BCCC will need to review the official course description or course syllabus to determine equivalency.
 Upon request, the student must submit the required information.

 Credit may transfer if one of the following is met:

 - The institution is regionally accredited by the commission on higher education.
 BCCC recognizes the following regional accreditations: